tferracina/ArDCA-Python/writeup.typ

 $
   P_(i j)^"(dir)" (A,B) = 1 / Z_(i j) exp( e_(i j) (A,B) + tilde(h_i) (A) + tilde(h_j) (B)),
 $
-with auxiliary fields $tilde(h_i), tilde(h_j)$ chose such that
+with auxiliary fields $tilde(h_i), tilde(h_j)$ chosen such that
 $
   sum_B P_(i j)^"(dir)" (A,B) = f_i(A), quad sum_A P_(i j)^"(dir)" (A,B) = f_j(B).
 $
-The Direct Information (DI) between sites $i, j$ is then defined as the mutual information of this two-site distribution:
+The metric used to rank residue pairs is Direct Information (DI).
+It is defined as the mutual information of this two-site distribution:
 $
   "DI"_(i j) = sum_(A B)P_(i j)^"(dir)" (A,B)ln (P_(i j)^"(dir)" (A,B) )/ (f_i (A) f_j (B))
 $
-Residue pairs are ranked by $"DI"_(i j)$, and the top-scoring pairs are predicted to be structural contacts.
+The top-scoring pairs are predicted to be structural contacts.

 === Limitations
-While mfDCA represented a breakthrough in usability of these models, it relies on approximations that impose limitations:
+While mfDCA represented a breakthrough in usability of DCA, the simplifying approximations impose limitations on the model:
 - Weak coupling assumptions: the small-coupling expasion assumes nearly linear correlations, which can underestimate strong epistatic effects in proteins. {add in-text}
 - Computational scaling: the inversion of the correlation matrix scales as $cal(O)(((q-1)L)^3)$, which is costly for very large MSAs.
 - Pseudocount dependence: due to the algorithm's vast parameter size (around $400N^2$) strong regularization is required.
 This makes the choice of the pseudocount $lambda$ significantly affect performance.